filecoin-project/specs/content/algorithms/crypto/signatures.md

 ### ECDSA Signatures

-Filecoin uses the ECDSA signature algorithm over the secp256k1 curve to authenticate the blockchain transactions.
-The main reason is to be able to validate transactions from other blockchain systems that uses secp256k1 (such as Bitcoin or exchanges in general).
+Filecoin uses the ECDSA signature algorithm over the secp256k1 curve to authenticate the blockchain messages.
+The main reason is to be able to validate messages from other blockchain systems that uses secp256k1 (such as Bitcoin or exchanges in general).
 ECDSA signatures offer an additional useful functionality as well: to recover the public key from a given signature.
 This feature can allow space to be saved on the blockchain by extracting the public